Need help settling your tax debts quickly?

 STOP WORRYING, WHILE WE START

-What is an Installment Agreement?
+What Is a Fresh Start Installment Agreement?

 If you cannot pay your tax debt in full, you can apply for a payment plan with the IRS, known as an installment agreement.
 An Installment Agreement is granted to taxpayers who would like to pay off their debt in smaller monthly increments.
 This tactic can help reduce penalties like tax levies from unpaid taxes, and the amount paid may be the full debt amount or a lessened value.